maxpereira/vission/README.md

 # Vission.io

-Vission.io is a new type of social network.
-A network where people connect themselves and create innovative ideas together.
-The network expands over time as more people join and branch out into their own topics of creativity.
-Our platform was designed for anyone who has the creative drive in them, artists, musicians, writers, whoever!
-As long as you can see the Vission, you can build something to change the world.
+Linear communication is so last century.
+Vission aims to bring communication into the future, by implementing a node based collaborative system that fosters the organic growth of ideas.
+The nodemap expands over time as more people join and branch out, continuing a flow of ideas.
+Our platform was designed for creators who yearn for an easier way to collaborate and find new ideas.
+As long as you can see the Vission, you can build something that changes the world.

+This project is a fork of the hackathon project to continue tinkering with firebase and adding additional features.

-Created by Lasse Nordahl, Bernard Zhao, Zach Zulanas and Max Pereira
+*Original project created by Lasse Nordahl, Bernard Zhao, Zach Zulanas and Max Pereira [for Cruzhacks 2018](https://devpost.com/software/vission).*